srirangav/pdfview/README.txt

         If -i is specified, then expression matching will be performed on a case insensitive basis.
 If an expression is not specified, this option is ignored.

+        If -c is specified, then, instead of printing matching lines, the total number of matches for the specified expression is printed.
+        If an expression is not specified, this option is ignored.

+        if -p is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page is printed.
+If an expression is not specified, this option is ignored.

 Build (MacOSX only):